karinhogenbirk/famousProgrammers/Readme.md

 * JWT authorization
 * Middleware
 * Routers
-* Automated testing with supertest
+* Automated backend testing with supertest
-* Github actions
+* Automated frontend testing with Cypress
-* Cypress
+* GitHub actions

 ## How it works